raspberrypilearning/imager-install/en/step_1.md

 All data stored on the SD card will be overwritten during formatting and lost permanently, so make sure that you back up the card or any files you want to keep beforehand.

 + Insert the SD card into the computer or laptop’s SD card slot.
-Some laptops may not have their own SD card slots, but you can connect a USB adapter with an SD card slot.
+Some laptops may not have a SD card slot, but you can connect a USB adapter which has an SD card slot.

 + In the **Raspberry Pi Imager**, click "CHOOSE OS" and then select the option you want.
 If you are not sure, choose the first option - Raspberry Pi OS (64-bit).